007 MAGAZINE - The World's Foremost James Bond Resource!

 Albert R. Broccoli Bond and Beyond season NFT 2009

-ABOVE: (left) Poster for the ‘Albert R. Broccoli Bond and Beyond’ season at BFI Southbank 8 April - 31 May, 2009 (top right) James Bond co-producers Barbara Broccoli and Michael G. Wilson with former 007 Sir Roger Moore at the National Film Theatre for the gala screening of Dr. No (1962) which launched the season on April 8, 2009. (bottom right) The gala screening and reception was also attended by many other James Bond alumni including Samantha Bond (who played Moneypenny in the four Pierce Brosnan James Bond films) and ‘Golden Girl’ Shirley Eaton who played Jill Masterson in the classic Goldfinger (1964).
+ABOVE: (left) Poster for the ‘Albert R. Broccoli Bond and Beyond’ season at BFI Southbank 8 April - 31 May, 2009 (top right) James Bond co-producers Barbara Broccoli & Michael G. Wilson with former 007 Sir Roger Moore at the National Film Theatre for the gala screening of Dr. No (1962) which launched the season on April 8, 2009. (bottom right) The gala screening and reception was also attended by many other James Bond alumni including Samantha Bond (who played Moneypenny in the four Pierce Brosnan James Bond films) and ‘Golden Girl’ Shirley Eaton who played Jill Masterson in the classic Goldfinger (1964).

 In April 2009 BFI Southbank joined with BFI IMAX to mark the centenary of Albert R. ‘Cubby’ Broccoli with a comprehensive retrospective of his work including all the James Bond films up to and including Quantum of Solace.
 The season was launched on Wednesday April 8, 2009 with a presentation of a new digital restoration of the first James Bond film Dr. No (1962) which was introduced by ‘Cubby’ Broccoli's stepson and current 007 co-producer Michael G. Wilson.
 Among the other celebrities also attending the gala screening and launch of the ‘Bond and Beyond’ season were ‘Cubby’ Broccoli's daughter and current 007 co-producer Barbara Broccoli, former James Bond Sir Roger Moore, three-time Bond director Lewis Gilbert, Lucy Fleming (niece of James Bond creator Ian Fleming), Maryam d'Abo (Kara Milovy in The Living Daylights), Shirley Eaton (Jill Masterson in Goldfinger), Samantha Bond (Moneypenny in the four Pierce Brosnan James Bond films), Toby Stephens (Gustav Graves in Die Another Day), Production Designers Sir Ken Adam and Peter Lamont, composer David Arnold, and Donald Zec (1913-2021), the Daily Mirror journalist and long-time friend & biographer of Albert R. ‘Cubby’ Broccoli.